Doti District: Raikas of Doti and their lineage

-Conflict with Gorkha Kingdom
+Conflict with Kingdom Of Nepal

-The historic place of war between the Doti Kingdom and Gorkha kingdom during the period of Expanding Kingdom of Nepal in 1790, is Nari-Dang which lies on the bank of the Seti River and Dumrakot was the base of the Doti Kingdom during the fighting against the Gorkhalis.
+The historic place of war between the Doti Kingdom and Nepal kingdom during the period of Expanding Kingdom of Nepal in 1790, is Nari-Dang which lies on the bank of the Seti River and Dumrakot was the base of the Doti Kingdom during the fighting against the Gorkhalis.

-Doti was captured by Gorkha forces, and the Gorkha rulers went on to destroy several historical sites in Doti — attempting to cover its legendary bravery and tenacity.
+Doti was captured by Nepali/Gorkhali forces, and the Nepali rulers went on to destroy several historical sites in Doti — attempting to cover its legendary bravery and tenacity.
 The Dotyali people were also subject to ethnic prejudice, and were frequently excluded from government jobs and offices of state.
 Somehow in 1950, a few Dotyalis established their identities as national heroes based solely on their courage, daring, and contribution to their country.
 Noted among them are Martyr Dashrath Chand Ministry of Home Affairs, Martyr Bhim Dutta Pant Ministry of Home Affairs, and K.I.
 Singh, a revolutionary leader who later became prime minister.

-Dotyali language.
+Dotyali language

 Dotiyali is the local language spoken in the Doti region; the far western region of Nepal, which is similar to the Kumauni language, a language spoken by people of Kumaon, a state in modern-day india, Nepal's neighboring country.
 According to Rahul Sankrityayan, Dotiyali is the dialect of the Kumauni language which was brought to Doti by a section of the Katyuri dynasty of Kumaun which had ruled over Doti until 1790.
 The Doti kingdom was formed after the Katyuri kingdom had broken up into eight different princely states of different sections of the Katyuris.
 However, in Nepal it is considered as a Nepali dialect; though Local intellectuals and people of Doti, those who are speaking Dotiyali language that they are increasingly demanding their language to be recognized as one of the national language of Nepal.

 Geography and climate

 Demographics

+At the time of the 2021 Nepal census, Doti District had a population of 204,831.
+10.79% of the population is under 5 years of age.
+It has a literacy rate of 70.74% and a sex ratio of 1188 females per 1000 males.
+64,367 (31.42%) lived in municipalities.

+Khas people make up a majority of the population with 95% of the population.
+Chhetris make up 60% of the population, while Khas Dalits make up 24% of the population.
+Hill Janjatis, mainly Magars, are 4% of the population.

-At the time of the 2011 Nepal census, Doti District had a population of 211,746.
-Of these, 91.2% spoke Doteli, 6.8% Nepali, 1.0% Magar, 0.4% Kham, 0.1% Achhami, 0.1% Maithili, 0.1% Tharu and 0.2% other languages as their first language.
+At the time of the 2021 census, 89.09% of the population spoke Doteli, 7.30% Nepali, 1.35% Magar Kham and 1.00% Magar Dhut as their first language.
+In 2011, 6.8% of the population spoke Nepali as their first language.

-In terms of ethnicity/caste, 57.7% were Chhetri, 12.3% Kami, 7.9% Hill Brahmin, 4.6% Damai/Dholi, 3.5% other Dalit, 3.5% Thakuri, 3.4% Magar, 2.4% Sarki, 1.4% Badi, 1.1% Lohar, 0.5% Newar, 0.5% Sanyasi/Dasnami, 0.2% Kumal, 0.1% Gurung, 0.1% Majhi, 0.1% Musalman, 0.1% Tamang, 0.1% other Terai, 0.1% Tharu and 0.2% others.

-In terms of religion, 99.0% were Hindu, 0.8% Buddhist, 0.1% Christian and 0.1% Muslim.

-In terms of literacy, 55.2% could read and write, 3.4% could only read and 41.3% could neither read nor write.